Next.js > Real-time updates

 Draft Mode + useQuerySubscription

-Perhaps a more common scenario is being able to activate real-time updates not for every visitor, but only for content editors in Draft Mode, and showing also records in draft:
+Perhaps a more common scenario is activating real-time updates not for every visitor, but only for content editors in Draft Mode, and also showing records in draft:

 In this case, the page component will change a bit, as we need to check draft mode activation and either render <RealtimeLatestBlogPosts /> or <LatestBlogPosts />: